koccyx/socialNetwork/README.md

+# Social Network

-# To start the project input:
+To start the project input in terminal:
 ### `npm start`

 Runs the app in the development mode.\